Stage 15 - Stone Crossing Station to Dartford Station (6.75 miles)

 After another 0.75 miles we turn left to join the Darent Valley Path and soon past the large Darent Creek Flood Barrier.
 Across the River Thames from here is Purfleet.

 One such asylum was the gothic Stone House Hospital, also known as the City of London Asylum.
-Opened in 1866 on a hill, above where the QE2 Bridge now sits, overlooking the River Thames.
+Opened in 1866 as the "City of London Pauper Lunatic Asylum", on a hill, above where the QE II Bridge now sits, overlooking the River Thames.
 The asylum accommodated both male and female patients.
 Its most famous resident was composer and poet Ivor Gurney (1890 - 1937) who was incarcerated here for the last 15 years of his life.
 The hospital was closed in 2005 and has been redeveloped as private dwellings.